Agoric/documentation/main/wallet-api.md

 When you are finished specifying how much the payment is and where it's going, click the **Send** button at the bottom of the popup.
 Otherwise click the **Cancel** button to cancel the prospective transfer and close the popup.

-If you enable a Purse's **AutoDeposit** by sliding its button to the right, causing it to turn red, any incoming Payments of that Purse's Brand are automatically deposited into it.
+If you enable a Purse's **AutoDeposit** by sliding its buttonto the right, causing it to turn red, any incoming Payments of that Purse's Brand are automatically deposited into it.
 Doing so disables any other auto-deposit purses for that Brand.
 Sliding the button to the left, causing it to turn white, means you have to manually approve the deposit.

 ### Dapps